The Physics Of Bungee Jumping

 < 0 according to the sign convention used.

-The next step in this analysis of the physics of bungee jumping, is to apply the principle of impulse and momentum to solve for the acceleration of the bungee jumper (a
+The next step in this analysis is to apply the principle of impulse and momentum to solve for the acceleration of the bungee jumper (a

-To set up this analysis in the physics of bungee jumping we shall isolate part of the system using a control volume type of analysis, which encloses the part of the system (consisting of mass M
+To set up this analysis we shall isolate part of the system using a control volume type of analysis, which encloses the part of the system (consisting of mass M

 and bungee cord) that we wish to analyze.
 This fixed control volume is cleverly chosen in order to more easily determine the acceleration a